glennsl/reason-react-quick-start/quick-start.md

 ### The elusive "component bag"

 Since idiomatic Reason/OCaml code does not use `this`, Reason-React defines a data structure that's called the "component bag" which fulfills the same role.
-Which is to avoid having to spcify every damn thing you might want to use, just in case.
+Which is to avoid having to specify every damn thing you might want to use, just in case.
 Therefore many of the functions you define on your components, like the `render` function, will get passed a "component bag".
 It is a record of the shape `{props, state, updater, refSetter, instanceVars, setState}`, and you'll usually want to destructure the argument directly.
 If you need access to the state, you just add that like so: `let render { props, state } => ...`

 ### Look, ma, no magic!